 Bidding adieu to Dr. Christian Legros1.
 When did you start volunteering at B-IWA?
 Could you describe your experience here?

 I started to know about both IWSA (International Association of Water Services) and IAWPRC (International Association on Water Pollution Research and Control) who were active in these respective fields before their fusion to IWA in 1999 shortly after being engaged as director of Belgaqua (at that time still ANSEAU/NAVEWA).
 My contacts were obviously more intense with the drinking water side at that time as Belgaqua itself was the national committee of IWSA.
 My colleague Nicole van Eylen at the secretariat was more connected to the Belgian committee of IAWPRC.
 This association focussed on waste water and water quality in the environment in a broader sense and organized a yearly seminar where water scientists and people from the industry as well as regulators were involved.
 2. What did you enjoy/like the most about this organization?
 Is there anything that you didn’t enjoy/like?
 Having been active in other field before joining Belgaqua, I got to discover a lot of issues about water and taking part to the activities of these committees and at international level up to the Governing assembly of IWSA gave me amazing opportunities to learn a lot and be part of it, discovering many nice people and sharing knowledge.
 The World Congresses were organized in different parts of the world.
 Those I took part to happened in Budapest, Durban, Madrid, Buenos Aires, Paris, Berlin and many other cities.
 In the first years, Belgaqua organized group travels with more than 60 people and touring around the host countries during one post-congress week.
 A lot of adventures and responsibilities for the shepherd !
 Later on, this vanished due to more stringent company governance rules and each participant had to manage her/his own participation and travel.
 3. Your association has been very long with B-IWA..
 Would you have any words of wisdom for the current and future B-IWA members?
 B-IWA members are all alert and devoted to their job.
 A new generation has shown up and this gives much confidence about the future.
 Very important is the keep our minds wide open and look all around.
 For scientists it is also good and interesting to know, discover and link to history, social sciences, education, economics, welfare and why not sports.
 In a few words: be part of humanity.
 4. In the future, do you intend to stay connected with us on some level?
 I would really appreciate to remain member and take part to B-IWA activities even after leaving the professional lifetime, just for fun.
 But let's be realistic: it is time for the new generation to pick-up.
 5. Can you give an inspiring message to motivate the YWP’s?
 Humanity has to tackle unprecedented challenges to keep a sustainable environment with the growing population and climate change and all its consequences including migration stress and conflicts.
 As a young scientist I had the opportunity to be part of the first small group who warned against this threat with no or just a tiny audience.
 It is now time to act resolutely and one got the feeling that it is always "too little, too late".
 But this is just a reason more to engage.
 6. Do you think B-IWA will keep its significance in the future?
 On which aspect should they focus more on?
 Every organization needs to adapt to its changing environment and so will B-IWA do.
 Considering all what needs to be done and enhance cooperation on a broader scale B-IWA and fellow organizations have a clear role to play.
 No room for competition, bring people together.
 A short CV of Christian: I was born in 1955 in Wilrijk (Antwerp) where I lived up to the age of 7.
 Then our family moved to Waterloo.
 I studied Physics at the faculty of Namur (batchelor) and subsequently at UCL in Louvain-la-Neuve (licence).
 My scientific memoire was about "sensitivity analysis of bi-gaussian models for the dispersion of atmospheric pollution" in the department of meteorology under supervision of Prof. André Berger.
 My first short jobs and contracts remained in this field, with in between periods of unemployment.
 I was indeed part of the first generation of scientists to share the problems related to the upsurge of restrictions in the wake of the economic crisis.
 At the turn of the 1980's, the care for environment faded at political level and I switched to the energy saving field, as manager of the R&D program at the Science Policy Office (Prime Minister Department).
 This was brutally terminated in 1986 by the new government and especially the young Deputy Prime Minister Guy Verhofstad whose nick name at that time was "Baby-Thatcher".
 Surely wisdom grew with years passing and knowing more about the world… Thus moving to the national coordination of the "Eureka !" initiative and technology development programs.
 I left the Science Policy Office in 1990 and switched to management consulting and in parallel following a 3rd cycle in business administration at IAG at Louvain-la-Neuve.
 This experience of management consulting was a mismatch but a very instructive step to know in which direction to move on.
 All this lead me to become director of Belgaqua in 1992.
 My 17th job and this time for a long period.
-"HELDER" podcast1.
+"HELDER" podcast - season 11.
 What was the motivation to host a podcast (and why not conduct a seminar/presentation)?

 I strongly believe in the one nail, multiple hammers principal: bring the same message in many different ways and you will reach more people and eventually evoke change.
 I was already engaging with media, writing, speaking, … so a podcast was a logical next step, especially since I love listening to them myself.
 It’s a way to reach yet other people compared to my other activities.
 2. Why did you choose this topic for the podcast?
 Why did you choose this name “HELDER” specifically?
 Water plays a very important part in my (professional) life and has for many years now.
 Throughout the years I’ve notices that there are still a lot of misconceptions about our water and things people simply do not know.
 Where does it come from?
 How is it produced?
 Is it safe?
 I wanted to tackle those in a simple and clear way in the podcast.
 That also explains the name, which has two meanings in Dutch (and in fact in English): ‘HELDER’ means ‘clear’.
 I want my explanation to be clear as much as people like to have clear water.
 3. Could you tell our readers a bit more about it?
 Why should we listen to it (for the ones who haven’t done it yet) and is there a message to us as a society?
 In short, 20-ish minute long episodes, I try to provide an answer to everyday questions about water.
 I do this together with my dad, who is no scientist, but has a healthy interest in science and sustainability.
 With our questions, I approach experts and all of that together provides a lot of insight.
 The main message is that our drinking water is safe and healthy, and that we should not take it for granted!
 4. Everyone seems to have enjoyed your dad’s presence in the episodes.
 How did he come on-board and how was the experience?
 It’s great to have him on board!
 We joke that we should have started recording our conversations long ago since people seem to like them so much.
 He’s always been very interested in science and in what I do, so we’ve always had these kitchen table conversations.
 He asks very critical questions and often questions that I had never thought about or things that I found very obvious.
 When working on the concept for the podcast, we quickly realised that to reach the target audience we wanted, we needed an approachable side-kick, someone that represented that audience.
 And that’s how my dad came on board.
 5. How many people did you interview for it?
 Any particular names that stand out?
 For the first season, I interviewed 8 experts.
 I was in the process of making an appointment with prof. Arjen Hoekstra to interview him on the water footprint.
 He’s THE expert when it comes to that subject, but unfortunately he unexpectedly passed away before I could talk to him, which I regret deeply.
 Of course the name that stands out to me the most is Frank Deboosere, our national weather guy.
 He is truly a pleasure to talk to and I’m very proud that we could get him on the podcast (and that I was a guest on his!).
 6. Would you recommend other’s to make a podcast?
 What are the most important things that you learnt yourself from it?
 Making a podcast is fun, but I always want to encourage people to find forms of communication that they like themselves and that they are comfortable with.
 The most important thing I learnt is to not underestimate the time and money it takes to make something that sounds professional.
 It is very important to have a good concept before starting.
 Who will be your audience, what is the best way to reach them, what is your story and why would a podcast be the best way to realize all of that?
 I have also gained a deep respect for audio-technicians and how they can make everything sound better and easier to listen to.
 7. Any memorable things to share from the shoot?
 Any bloopers that were not taken up in the final podcast?
 I actually have a separate folder on my computer called ‘dad-jokes’ in which I’m compiling some audio snippets of my dad making jokes.
 Not sure if they’ll ever see the light of day though… might just be for me J 8.
 Can we expect a season 2 of HELDER?
 Yes!
 And interviews have recently started!
 I’m very happy to have sponsors again and to be able to make a second season.
 We’ll be talking about groundwater, the water footprint, surface water, alternative sources for drinking water and many other topics… A lot of my experiences have also lead to a book, mainly written by Toon Verlinden, with my help, which will come out in May 2020!
 See https://www.academiapress.be/nl/weg-van-water Kudos to Dr. Michel Caluwé1.
 How did you realise that this position was appropriate for you and from where did you learn about it?
 I’m already a while involved in IWA, mainly in the IWA YWP Benelux group.
 True the IWA connect platform I’m trying to following the YWP community world wide a bit.
 In 2019 – 2020 I was intensely involved in the organisation of the 6th YWP Benelux conference that was held in Luxembourg.
 After the conference was finished, I was looking for a new adventure.
 Shortly after the conference I received an email from IWA with a call to apply for the IWA Emerging Water Leaders Steering Committee (EWLSC).
 I applied and so it happened.
 I will be 2 years member now of this committee.